VWO Testing

 You should look into incorporating these 3 ’A’s to craft a perfect reply:

-• Acknowledgement: Accepting and apologizing for your mistake and empathizing with the inconvenience that it may have caused to the customer.
+• Acknowledgment: Accepting and apologizing for your mistake and empathizing with the inconvenience that it may have caused to the customer.

 • Assistance: An immediate and handy solution for the problem at hand.
-Consider offering freebie/discount depending on the severity of the issue.
+Consider offering freebies/discounts depending on the severity of the issue.

 • Assurance: Assuring them that the issue has been resolved and won’t recur — and if it did, that you’d only be more prompt with your service.

-Also remember to personalize the response by addressing the issue at hand directly.
-Look at these responses which hit the nail:
+Also, remember to personalize the response by addressing the issue at hand directly.
+Look at these responses that hit the nail:

 Negative Customer Feedback Response by Amazon